epccs/Gravimetric/Manager/manager/PointToMultiPoint.md

 0..15 (Ox00..0xF | 0b00000000..0b00001111)

-0. read the RPU_BUS address and activate normal mode (broadcast if localhost_active).
+0. read the multi-drop bus address.
-1. set the RPU_BUS address and write it to EEPROM.
+1. set the multi-drop bus address and write it to EEPROM.
-2. read the address sent when DTR/RTS toggles.
+2. read the multi-drop bootload address sent when DTR/RTS toggles.
-3. write the address that will be sent when DTR/RTS toggles
+3. write the multi-drop bootload address that will be sent when DTR/RTS toggles
 4. read shutdown switch (the ICP1 pin has a weak pull-up and a momentary switch).
 5. set shutdown switch (pull down ICP1 for SHUTDOWN_TIME to cause the host to halt).
-6. reads status bits [0:DTR readback timeout, 1:twi transmit fail, 2:DTR readback not match, 3:host lockout].
+6. read status bits.
-7. writes (or clears) status.
+7. write (or clear) status.

+status bits:

+0. DTR readback timeout
+1. twi transmit fail
+2. DTR readback not match
+3. host lockout
+4. alternate power enable (ALT_EN)
+5. SBC power enable (PIPWR_EN)

-## Cmd 0 from a controller /w i2c-debug read the shield address
+## Cmd 0 from the application controller /w i2c-debug read the serial multi-drop address

-The local RPU address can be read.
+The application controller can read the local serial multi-drop address from the manager.

+This will activate (broadcast) normal multi-drop mode (e.g., after bootload or point to point mode).

 ```
-picocom -b 38400 /dev/ttyUSB0
+picocom -b 38400 /dev/ttyAMA0
 /1/iaddr 41
 {"address":"0x29"}
 /1/ibuff 0,255